-Inspired by a 60-year-old plum tree in the garden of Nadoya (the venue), Tatsuno recently took an interest in plant-based dying using the plum tree's natural color.
-"Plum Tree Ame" is made by boiling down and encapsulating the essence, just like a product made of glass and other transparent materials that Tatsuno has often dealt with in client work.
-The result is an object with a unique appearance.
+Inspired by a 60-year-old plum tree in the garden of Nadoya, the exhibition venue, Tatsuno developed an interest in plant-based dyeing using the natural color of the plum tree.
+Like the glass and transparent materials she has often worked with in her client projects, “Plum Tree Ame” is made by boiling down and encapsulating an essence, resulting in an object with a distinctive presence.

-However, the "candy" material does not have the same stability as glass or resin.
-In its environment, it melts, crystallizes, changes shape, and eventually returns to the earth.
+However, unlike glass or resin, the material of the “candy” does not possess permanence.
+Depending on its environment, it melts, crystallizes, transforms, and eventually returns to the earth.

 Book Description